PCianes/WordPress-Plugin-Boilerplate/README.md

     - If you have some software like `Visual Studio Code` (is free) and module like `vscode-phpcs` or similars, you can see the problems in the code during your work in auto mode.
 In another case you can do the same and see the problems in console with `vendor/bin/phpcs /path/to/code/file-name.php` or `vendor/bin/phpcs /path/to/code/folder-name`
     - IMPORTANT: You can also solve most problems automatically by applying `phpcbf` instead of `phpcs` like `vendor/bin/phpcbf /path/to/code/file-name.php` or `vendor/bin/phpcbf /path/to/code/folder-name`

+* DEV MODE:
+    - The `admin bar` into WordPress dashboard put into different color and with a tag `DEV MODE` when you active `composer install` and some features to DEV with that.
+	- Into dashboard page `index.php` of the backend you can see a notice with some information about all you can do in dev mode like:
+		- Pretty error interface with Whoops.
+To see it in action just make a fatal error. ;-)
+		- Kint debugging helper.
+Inside your code insted of use var_dump($variable); try to use d( $variable ); for amazing debug.

 ## Installation